Talisman (band): 2000s

-Jeff, Marcel and Pontus later joined forces with drummer Tomas Broman (Great King Rat, Electric Boys, Amaze Me) and finally released the self-titled debut album of Humanimal in 2002.
 In May the band played a couple of support shows.
 Pontus and Marcel had a falling out and this meant that Pontus was out both of Talisman and Humanimal.
 Marcel and Jeff had a meeting with Christer Wedin who explained that they were basically free to go into business without him.
 Since Jeff had already signed a deal with the Italian label Frontiers for his solo album Love Parade he talked to them about doing a new Talisman album.
+Humanimal was a musical project featuring Pontus Norgren (Great King Rat) and Marcel Jacob (Talisman).

 Jeff had had Howie Simon playing on his solo album and was now trying to persuade Marcel to involve him.
 Jamie was at the same time pushing to get Fredrik back in the band.
 It ended up with Fredrik back in the studio and Howie joining the band for some live gigs.

 Christer Wedin was contacted by an Italian recording studio willing to let Talisman use the studio for free so they spent two weeks' time at the Music Planet Recording Studio in Acqui Terme, near Turin with Jeff being in charge of everything in terms of logistics and dealing with Frontiers.

 Marcel and Jeff flew to Boston (after having finished in the studio) where they worked with engineer and friend John Ellis for the second time.
 John did the final mixes without Marcel and Jeff.

 "Cats and Dogs" was released in May 2003 and a tour in Europe took place in the following months.

 The entire back catalogue of Talisman was re-mastered and re-issued through GMR Music Group Sweden, complete with bonus tracks, demos, live gigs, promotional videos, and liner notes.